Living with Chronic Pain

-Chronic pain is defined as any type of pain that persists after three to six months.
-The pain may come and go, or it may hurt all the time.
+Chronic pain is defined as any type of pain that persists longer than six months.
+The pain may come and go, or it may be present all the time.
 Getting a proper diagnosis is an important part of developing the right treatment plan.

-- How is your pain impacting your activity and ability to function?
+- How is the pain affecting the ability to function?

-What other test can be done to diagnose chronic pain?
+What other tests are done to diagnose chronic pain?